siyunfeng/Aviewcado/README.md

 ### Contributions:

-- Designed a fully responsive website by leveraging PrimeNG components for enhanced user interfaces and functionality.
+- Designed a fully responsive website with PrimeNG components for enhanced user interfaces and functionality.
-- Developed reusable Angular components and services to fetch and display data from The Movie Database (TMDB) API.
+- Developed reusable Angular components and services to fetch and display data from The Movie Database API.
-- Leveraged TypeScript's type safety to enhance error handling, preventing runtime errors and improving overall code quality.
+- Leveraged TypeScript's type safety to enhance error handling, preventing runtime errors and improving code quality.

 #